landoncharris1/Robotic-Arm-Simulation/README.md

 Run the Simulation:

 • Configure the simulation parameters (e.g., start/stop time, solver options).
 Run the simulation to analyze the robotic arm’s kinematics, dynamics, and control performance.

 Visualize Results:

 • Use Simulink scopes and Simscape logging to visualize the simulation results, such as joint angles, velocities, and forces.

+Visualize the Simulation:

+• If using the Simulink 3D Animation Toolbox, open the VRML file in the visualization/ directory to see an enhanced 3D visualization of the robotic arm in action.